 Abstract.
-In this paper, I document a significant decline in the share of entrepreneurs among US households over the last three decades.
+I document a significant decline in the share of entrepreneurs among US households over the last three decades.
 Most of this decline is accounted for by a drop in the share of entrepreneurs among college graduates.
-Using an otherwise standard entrepreneurial choice model with two skill groups of individuals—high skill and low skill—I then argue that the decline in entrepreneurship is the equilibrium outcome of two technological forces that have increased the returns to high-skill labor since the 1980s: the skill-biased technical change and the decrease in the cost of capital goods.
-I find that these two forces jointly account for three-quarters of the decline in the share of entrepreneurs observed in the United States over the last 30 years.
+Using a standard entrepreneurial choice model with two skill groups—high- and low-skill individuals—I then argue that the decline is the outcome of two technological forces that have increased the returns to high-skill labor: the skill-biased technical change and the decrease in the price of capital.
+I find that these two forces account for three-quarters of the decline in the share of entrepreneurs.
 Paper